 4. Use conditional fields to streamline the process for users

 Do your users need to fill out every field on your forms?
-If some questions are optional based on user’s previous answers, include conditional fields so the questions only appear in certain cases.
+If some questions are optional based on the user’s previous answers, include conditional fields so the questions only appear in certain cases.
 This makes forms shorter and eliminates unnecessary fields.

 5. Make form fields long enough for the expected input

-Design Tips for Gorgeous, User-Friendly Forms
+Design Tips for Engaging, User-Friendly Forms

-You don’t have to be a trained designer to learn how to build a website form, but design is an important consideration even for web form beginners.
+You don’t have to be a trained designer to learn how to build a web form, but design is an important consideration even for web form beginners.
 Here are some basic tips for designing your forms:

 - Don’t crowd form fields